 Strategic Planning models are considered planning tools and are often used by budget managers and executives to capture financial metrics to plan the funding of programs and initiatives for the coming years.
 Key functionality in this type of template displays history and current year forecast as a guideline, and then provides input columns for the next eight years.
 The initiatives are grouped by program in the rows.
 You will find an example of this type of template below.

 Purpose of Long Term Strategic Planning Models

 Nonprofit organizations use Long Term Strategic Planning Models to have a single web-based template where the essential financial estimates for program funding can be captured.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a nonprofit can improve its strategic planning and analysis capabilities as well as reduce the chances that managers lack visbility and easy access to long term targets.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a nonprofit can improve its strategic planning and analysis capabilities, as well as, reduce the chances that managers lack visibility and easy access to long term targets.

 Long Term Strategic Planning Model Example

 Here is an example of Multi-year Strategic Planning Form for Nonprofit Organizations.

 You can find hundreds of additional examples here.